Celebrate Juneteenth in Charlotte

 Where: Plaza Midwood

 The Juneteenth Festival of the Carolinas is an opportunity to come together and commemorate the historical ending of American slavery with music, entertainment and craft workshops.
-The Juneteenth Parade on Saturday features African dancers, a fashion show and so much more.
+The Freedom March on Saturday features African dancers, a fashion show and so much more.

 When: June 17